 Ticket tech woes

-Ticketek and Ticketmaster have been in the press for all the wrong reasons lately, with stories of programming errors and malfunctioning websites unable to cope with high consumer demand circulating.
+Ticketek and Ticketmaster have been in the press for all the wrong reasons, with stories of programming errors and malfunctioning websites unable to cope with high consumer demand circulating.

-Specifically, in 2012 Ticketek has been slammed for its handling of sales for the One Direction and Prince concerts, while Ticketmaster was criticised after its pre-sale of Radiohead tickets didn’t go according to plan.
+Specifically, in the last few years Ticketek has been slammed for its handling of sales for the One Direction and Prince concerts, while Ticketmaster was criticised after its pre-sale of Radiohead tickets didn’t go according to plan.
 Ticketmaster’s Chris Forbes says the Radiohead pre-sale problems were due to a programming error.

 “The website did not crash,” he says.
 “The issue was quickly resolved.”